 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
+The phrase "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may be eligible for various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of North Carolina and others from the federal government.
-Categories of solar incentives include:
+Incentives could include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered by the federal government, while others are provided by the North Carolina government or by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
-These types of incentives are normally handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if you have a solar system that produces more than a specified (generally small) amount of electricity.
+Performance-based incentives are usually handled by the state government.
+You can sell any SRECs you have to your utility company or other buyers, and the money you make is usually considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+Not all solar incentives are federal; rebates, tax credits and more may be offered at the state and local level.
+These incentives might be offered by the North Carolina government, or by your county or municipality.
 Certain incentives are ongoing, while others are available for a limited time.
-They may be offered by your county or municipality, or by the North Carolina government.

 Next Steps for Installing Solar in Sanford